rapidsai/docker/README.md

 There are currently three different types of Docker images, which follow the same conventions provided by the [NVIDIA CUDA Docker images](https://github.com/NVIDIA/nvidia-docker/wiki/CUDA), and allow users to use the RAPIDS images a drop-in replacements for their CUDA images.
 Each type is supported on a combination of OS, Python version, and CUDA version which produces a matrix of available image types (and lots of tags!).
 The different types are described below:

-Image Type | Description | Target Audience
+Type | Description | Target Audience
 ---|---|---
 `base` | Extends the corresponding CUDA image to add conda and the RAPIDS conda packages in a `rapids` conda environment | Users that do not need examples or the need to modify and/or build RAPIDS sources
 `runtime` | Extends the `base` image to add the RAPIDS Jupyter notebooks, all dependencies of the notebooks installed to the `rapids` conda environment, and runs a Jupyter server as the default Docker `ENTRYPOINT` | Users interested in exploring the example notebooks